 We anticipate that most participants will be interested in Participation Nodes (as opposed to Relay Nodes), which have fairly minimal requirements.
 Here is what you need:

 New to blockchain and nodes?
-For a more simple way to run a node and join our mission, we have several partners who offer node-as-a-service.
-Please visit their sites here.
+For a more simple way to run a node and join our mission, we have several partners who offer node-as-a-service which are listed below with links to their respective websites.